ajay-gandhi/alfred/README.md

 Things to do, in order of urgency:

 * Guess restaurant if not provided
-* Use slack ID as identifier instead of username
 * Menu search functionality
 * Support for comments and quantity
 * Show person with most calls in global stats